Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Conditions and examples when the associator is trivial

 \subsection{Bismash products constructed from matched pair of groups}

-The first non-trivial situation we considered is when $H$ is the group algebra $\k(F\bowtie G)$, where $(F,G)$ is a matched pair of finite groups (\cite[Definition 2.1]{Tak81}).
-Our claim is that the bismash product $\k^G\#\k F$ is exactly a left partially dualized (quasi-)Hopf algebra of $\k(F\bowtie G)$.
+The first classical structure we considered is when $H$ is the group algebra $\k(F\bowtie G)$, where $(F,G)$ is a matched pair of finite groups (\cite[Definition 2.1]{Tak81}).
+Our claim is that the bismash product $\k^G\#\k F$ and $\k G\#\k^F$ are exactly left and right partially dualized Hopf algebras of $\k(F\bowtie G)$ respectively.

 Let us begin by recalling the definitions stated in \cite{Mas02}: